dear-karina/dear-karina/README.md

 ---

-This file is auto-generated everytime a new issue is opened.
+This file is auto-generated every time a new issue is opened.

 Last update at 2:33 PM